 - B.Sc., Honours, University of Guelph (2011)

 - PDF., Aquatic Contaminants Research Division, Environment and Climate Change Canada (2017)

 - Ontario Ministry of Agriculture, Food and Rural Affairs

-- Ministry of the Environment and Climate Change
+- Ontario Ministry of the Environment, Conservation, and Parks

 - Canadian Department of Fisheries and Oceans

 Ryan’s research focuses on chemicals, such as pesticides, used in agriculture, as well as industrial chemicals, and what impact they have on the environment.
 His research also investigates how we can reduce the potential negative impacts that the chemicals we use in society have on the environment.
 Another interesting aspect of his research is his work with fresh water mussels.
 Southern Ontario has the greatest diversity of fresh-water mussels in Canada, and North America itself has more mussel species than anywhere else in the world.
 However, most of them are either threatened or endangered.
 Ryan is looking at the impact that humans have on fresh water mussels, how we can preserve the populations we have, as well as how we can help them flourish.